magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 ```

 ### More built-in screens
-See the API docs for more built-in screens.
+Have a look at [the API reference for more built-in screens](https://magpie-reference.netlify.app/#screens).